 Tankless water heaters are highly efficient because they only heat water when you need to use it.
-However, they only offer a limited supply of hot water per minute (approximately 3.5 gallons per minute).
-For this reason, a tankless water heater may not be the best option for a large family or a high-demand household that frequently uses multiple hot water sources at the same time.
+However, they only offer a limited supply of hot water per minute.
+For this reason, they may not be the best option for a very large family or a high-demand household that frequently uses multiple hot water sources at the same time.

-A tankless water heater is a great option for those who only need a limited supply of hot water at any given time.
+A tankless unit is a great option for those who only need a limited supply of hot water at any given time.
 The high upfront cost may be a deterrent for some, but their high efficiency and cost savings over time may be worth it in the long run.